-As a Dietitian for over 20 years, I have treated hundreds of children with health issues including ADHD.
+As a Dietitian for over 25 years, I have treated hundreds of children with health issues including ADHD.
 I find that there are often not one but multiple issues that need to be addressed when creating a programme of care for optimising health in the ADHD individual.

 No one size fits all when it comes to making changes.
 Each programme has to be personal and specific to each child based on:

-I have wonderful success with children as when they are switched on they are keen to please and try.
+I have excellent success with children as when they are switched on they are keen to please and try.
 Once you get the correct balance of all the above and focus on the positive things the family can relax and enjoy their lives together again.
 The programmes created at 121 Dietitian are enjoyable, achievable and fun, which they have to be as they are for life.

 The results are rewarding.

 If you wish to book for a dietary ADHD assessment, get in touch today!

 Unsure of how to change your eating habits, or need help optimising the foods you eat please do contact us.
 We would love to help you or your family and friends with any nutrition related queries big or small.

 In the meantime do please check out our 121Dietitian Shop